Grand Rapids Gymnastics Academy Class Descriptions

 Fast Track (ages

-Track will have attained the skills from Hot Shots and demonstrate readiness for an increase focus on perfecting form and
+in Fast Track will have attained the skills from Hot Shots and demonstrate readiness for an increase focus on perfecting form

 and technique of skills already attained.
 In addition, drills for skills in the next level will be introduced